ElectricWarr/docker-tag-list/README.md

 ```

 Ideally there would be the _option_ of filtering and of displaying more columns, but I wrote this to be a quick reference when setting up projects with [dockerprep](https://github.com/ElectricWarr/dockerprep)

+# Setup

+1. Copy `project.cfg.template` to `project.cfg` (don't worry, it's in your `.gitignore`)

+If you'd like to push to your own Docker Hub Repo:

+2. Edit `project.cfg` to include your dockerhub ID/namespace

+# Development

+- `./build.sh` to build the image
+- `./debug.sh` to drop into a shell in a running instance of the container
+- `./run.sh REPO_NAME` to run the tool from your local build

 # ToDo